 We're here to support you

 We hope this advice makes a positive impact on your relationship with customers.

 If you want to try a new marketing channel, the Grocery TV network allows you to engage with your audience at their local grocery store in the checkout area.
-We're currently running in over a thousand stores across the United States, and we'd be glad to help your business communicate with customers using our displays.
+We're currently running in thousands of stores across the United States, and we'd be glad to help your business communicate with customers using our displays.

 It's a unique way to approach the community, and we're there every step of the way to assist with creative templates and optimize your reach.